Akaka Falls & Kahuna Falls (Honomū, Hawaiʻi Island)

 Trail Basics

-- Route: ʻAkaka Falls Loop Trail (paved loop with steps), passing Kahuna Falls lookout first, then ʻAkaka Falls overlook.
+- Route: ʻAkaka Falls Loop Trail (paved loop with steps), passing the Kahuna Falls lookout first, then the ʻAkaka Falls overlook.

 - Length: ~0.4 mile / ~0.6 km round trip; allow 30–45 minutes with photo stops.